ShabbyGayBar/BootstrapLDO/documentation/main.typ

 #figure(
   image("../figures/bootstrap.png"),
-  caption: [Complete bootstrap circuit schematic with dummy switches], ) <bootstrap>
+  caption: [Complete schematic of the bootstrap circuit, including dummy switches for charge injection mitigation], ) <bootstrap>

 The schematic of the complete bootstrap circuit with dummy switches is shown in @bootstrap.